Why 'The Unforgivable' is a definite suspense movie to watch?

 The movie carries answer to these questions.

 It follows a non-linear storytelling (which is my favourite) and delivers it so very well.
-The story reveals back story slowly and gradually in pieces giving the information that's most required to know right then while still leaving suspense for rest of the backstory that keeps the viewer engaged through the present times.
+The story reveals back story slowly and gradually in pieces giving the information that's most required to know right then while still leaving suspense for rest of the backstory.
+This keeps the whole watch very engaging throughout.

 The movie touches on how a person continues to suffer and repent for their actions even after going through their punishment of jail time.
 The movie shows how the person remains unforgivable.

-During her search, she visits her old house, where she used to live with her sister and finds that it now belongs to a lawyer, (played by Vincent D'Onofrio) and his family.
+During her search, she visits her house, where she used to live with her sister and finds that it's now owned by a lawyer (played by Vincent D'Onofrio) and his family.

 Up until watching this movie, I had only seen D'Onofrio as Wilson Fisk (Kingpin) in the Daredevil series where he played the role of an evil mastermind who has people in his tight grip.
 He had such a tight grip through his plans and dark traps that it created a real fright in me for that character.

-But now seeing him play a lawyer, that too a good, simple and helpful one was a 180 degree flip for me.
+But now seeing him play a lawyer, that too a good one was a 180 degree flip for me.
 It was unbelievable.

 For the first 5 minutes, I kept on thinking maybe it's Kingpin playing a trick.
-But I knew it's a different movie and in this universe he isn't Kingpin but rather John, a corporate lawyer.
-And D'Onofrio plays the role so very well.
-He overcomes his strong image of Wilson Fisk within 5 minutes and shows that he's a different person now, which actually feels believable.
+But I knew it's a different movie and here D'Onofrio isn't Kingpin but rather John, a corporate lawyer.
+And he plays the role so very well with such a range that he overcame his strong image of Wilson Fisk within 5 minutes and showed that he's a different person here, which actually felt believable.

-He tries to help Sandra's character, and the movie progresses well with suspense especially because of a new threat wandering over Ruth in the present where her past comes haunting for her.
+After meeting Ruth, he tries to help her and the movie progresses with suspense elements because of a new threat wandering over Ruth in the present where her past comes haunting for her.

-Any further details into the story from here will spoil the suspense and the build-up that the story writers and directors create wonderfully but, one thing can be said for sure is that the movie tries to capture the real life elements very well.
+Any further details into the story from here will spoil the suspense and the build-up that the story writers and directors create wonderfully.

 This is not a movie that will make you feel good and light and joyous, but it will make you feel on the edge, unsettled, shocked and finally relieved.